 USDA loans can be separated into two types: guaranteed loans and direct loans.

-USDA-guaranteed home loans are offered by private lenders, such as Supreme Lending, but backed by the USDA.
+USDA-guaranteed home loans are offered by private lenders, such as Cardinal Financial, but backed by the USDA.
 They’re generally intended for buyers in low- or moderate-income households.
 You can use it to buy and repair an existing house or build a new home.

 USDA-guaranteed loans don’t require you to pay a down payment.
 You can borrow as much as 100 percent of the house’s total value.
 In return, mortgage insurance is included with the monthly payments to protect the lender in case the borrower fails to pay the money back.